 In order to drive a commercial motor vehicle (CMV) in the United States, you must meet the requirements of the Federal Motor Carrier Safety Administration (FMCSA).
 These requirements are outlined in the Commercial Driver’s License (CDL) Manual.
 To drive a CMV, you must have a CDL from the state in which you reside.

-In order to get a CDL, you must be at least 18 years old and have a valid driver’s license.
-You must also pass a knowledge test and a skills test.
+In order to get a CDL, you must meet the age requirements (see below), and you must pass a knowledge test and a skills test.
 The knowledge test is based on information found in the CDL Manual.
 The skills test includes basic vehicle control, a pre-trip inspection, and an on-road driving test.
 To learn more about the requirements for getting a CDL, visit the FMCSA website.

 Some states also have restrictions on who can drive certain types of vehicles, depending on their age.
 For example, you must be 21 years or older to drive buses or trucks that carry hazardous materials even if it’s within state.